-In this Offering Circular, unless otherwise specified, references to ε , ε , ε , ε , ε , ε , ε are to the single currency introduced at the start of the third stage of European Economic and Monetary Union pursuant to the Treaty establishing the European Community, as amended; references to ε or ε . ε or ε of the currency of the United States; references to ε or ε or
+In this Offering Circular, unless otherwise specified, references to €, EUR or euro are to the single currency introduced at the start of the third stage of European Economic and Monetary Union pursuant to the Treaty establishing the European Community, as amended; references to USD or U.S. dollars are to the currency of the United States; references to Mexican peso refer to the lawful currency for the time being of the United Mexican States; and references to Turkish lira or TL refer to the lawful currency for the time being of the Republic of Turkey, unless the context otherwise requires.